 - Request for building permits submitted to City of Olympia on Dec.
 23, 2022.

 - Construction Document phase expected to be complete by early March 2023.

-- Demolition of Press House structures, Visitor Center and Visitor Center parking area are anticipated to occur in the first quarter of 2023.
+- Demolition of the Press House structures, Visitor Center parking area and existing Newhouse building is expected to begin in late Feb. or early March 2023.

-- New building construction is scheduled to begin in the spring/fall of 2023 with anticipated completion by the November 2024.
+- New building construction is scheduled to begin in the late spring of 2023 with an anticipated completion date of November 2024.

 Why do the Press House structures, Visitor Center and Visitor Center parking area need to be removed for this project?

 These structures have to be removed before Newhouse construction work can occur.
 The buildings are included in the larger site known as Opportunity Site 6, which was identified in the 2006 Master Plan for the Capitol of the State of Washington as an area for future development opportunities for state government facilities.
 The requirement is included in Section 1111 of the 2021 Capital Budget, SHB 1080.SL.

 DES is providing contract and project management services for the project.
 A Project Management Team (PMT) comprised of DES, Office of Financial Management (OFM) and legislative staff provides operational oversight to the project and coordination with other LCM subprojects.
 A Project Executive Team (PET) comprised of the chairs and minority leaders of the capital budget committees, and House and Senate administration will make decisions relating to the project’s scope, schedule and budget.